2014 Mozambican general election

 General elections were held in Mozambique on 15 October 2014.
-Filipe Nyusi, the candidate of the ruling FRELIMO, was elected as President, and FRELIMO retained its parliamentary majority.
+Filipe Nyusi, the candidate of the ruling FRELIMO, was elected president, and FRELIMO retained its parliamentary majority.

 Electoral system

 The President was elected using the two-round system.
 Incumbent President Armando Guebuza was constitutionally barred from seeking a third term.

 The 250 members of the Assembly of the Republic were elected in 11 multi-member constituencies based on the country's provinces and two single-member constituencies representing Mozambican citizens in Africa and Europe.
 Seat allocation in the multi-member constituencies was based on proportional representation using the D'Hondt method, with an electoral threshold of 5%.